maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - E.g. Checking whether a thread has completed its job
 - We might want to capture values out of the loop
   - **We can add the value to return from the loop after the `break` expression**
-  - This value will be returned from the loop
+  - This value will be returned from the loop as the value of the the `loop` expression

 ```rs
 // Example of Returning Values From Loop